riascho/drag-drop-project-manager/README.md

 - using a union type to define categories for projects
 - the `renderProjects()` function checks for the instance's project type
 - if it matches with the status type of the project from the global project's list (from store manager) then it will add the item to it's container

+## Step 7: Centralizing some functionalities using a Base Component Class

+- add base component class that centralizes HTML rendering and attaching to active container
+- add base state management class that centralizes event subscription
+- use generic types in base class that can be refined in subclasses